senscience/notebooks/README.md

 - **Responsible AI Alignment**: Ensuring ethical and transparent data use.
 - **Context-Rich Documentation**: Including provenance, methodologies, and detailed descriptions to ensure deep reusability.

-These data packages accompany **Open Data Articles** and are designed to make datasets not only findable and reusable but also interpretable and ready for advanced analysis.
+These data packages accompany **FAIR² Data Articles** and are designed to make datasets not only findable and reusable but also interpretable and ready for advanced analysis.

 ## 🚀 Features of the Notebooks